Diocese of Carcassonne-Narbonne

 The Diocese of Carcassonne and Narbonne (Latin: Dioecesis Carcassonensis et Narbonensis; French: Diocèse de Carcassonne et Narbonne) is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church in France.
 The diocese comprises the entire department of Aude.
 It is suffragan to the Archdiocese of Montpellier.

 On the occasion of the Concordat of 1802, the former Diocese of Carcassonne, nearly all the old Archdiocese of Narbonne, almost the entire Diocese of Saint-Papoul, a part of the ancient Diocese of Alet and ancient Diocese of Mirepoix, and the former Diocese of Perpignan, were united to make the one Diocese of Carcassonne.
 In 1822 the Diocese of Perpignan was re-established.

-In 2006 the diocese was renamed the Diocese of Carcassonne and Narbonne.
+In 2006 the diocese of Carcassonne was renamed the Diocese of Carcassonne and Narbonne.